-Modesto Farm Accident Injury Lawyer
+Modesto Farm Accident Lawyer

 In addition to some unique environmental concerns, Modesto farmers face many of the same hazards as other farmers around the nation.
 Common farm accidents involve:

-- Exposure to pesticides, fungicides, and other toxic chemicals;
+- Exposure to pesticides, fungicides, and other toxic chemicals

-- Tractors and other pieces of heavy harvesting machinery;
+- Tractors and other pieces of heavy harvesting machinery

-- Food processing machinery;
+- Food processing machinery

-- Enclosed crop storage areas;
+- Enclosed crop storage areas

-- And nighttime harvests.
+- And nighttime harvests

 In rare cases, people may die in accidents on farms.
 This is more likely to occur when heavy machinery is involved.
 Fortunately, these accidents are less common in Modesto.
 In fact, most fatal farm accidents in Modesto are related to high temperatures and resulting heat injuries.Risks for Young Farm Workers

-Young farm workers are considered to be at high risk for accidents on farms, largely due to the type of jobs they perform.
-Young farm workers are often smaller than adult farm workers and are consequently used for more jobs in enclosed areas and smaller spaces where they are more likely to be injured.Risks to Children Living Near Farms
+Young farm workers are considered at high risk for accidents on farms, mainly due to the type of jobs they perform.
+Young farmworkers are often smaller than adult farm workers and are used for more jobs in enclosed areas and smaller spaces where they are more likely to be injured.Risks to Children Living Near Farms

 The most common accidents involving farm visitors are slip and falls.
 The smooth floors used in production areas of farms often become slick from spilled liquids or inclement weather.
 This then creates a major hazard for visitors.Accidents at Modesto Farmers' Markets